 When you buy an annuity, you're exchanging money in your pension pot for a guaranteed income that lasts the rest of your life.
-In recent years, annuity rates have recovered following a slump - and more retirees are evaluating lifetime and fixed-term products.
+But in recent years, annuity rates have slumped - and their popularity levels with it.

 Also, level annuities offer no protection from inflation, which can swiftly become a problem: a 5% inflation rate could halve your income's spending power in 14 years.
 And single-life annuities don't let you pass on any wealth to your inheritors unless they include a guarantee period.
 When you die, even if you've only received one payment, that's it.